AnthonyVignesh/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 The main purpose of Bizcard is to automate the process of extracting key details from business card images, such as the name, designation, company, contact information, and other relevant data.
 I was created two tabs as upload & modify and delete the details

 **Fetching the data from image:**
-- Fetched the data from image and
+- Fetched the data from image and stored into SQL
-- Transformed JSON data to Pandas DataFrames.
-- Converted data to CSV format and downloaded to the local environment.

 **SQL Integration:**
-- Created eight tables in SQL.
+- Created tables to store the datas in SQL.
-- Transferred the data to SQL tables using Python with PostgreSQL connection.
+- Transferred the data to SQL tables using Python with sqlite3.

 **Streamlit Interface:**
 - Utilized Streamlit for the front-end interface.
-- Implemented dynamic visualizations using Plotly, including Choropleth maps.
-- Enabled user interaction to select options, triggering back-end queries to fetch and process data from SQL.
-- Presented visual representations in the Streamlit interface based on user selections.

-5. **Visualization:**
-   - Presented visual insights in real-time within the Streamlit interface.
-   - Utilized Choropleth maps and other Plotly visualizations for effective data representation.

-*This project seamlessly integrates data retrieval, transformation, storage in SQL, and dynamic visualization in Streamlit to offer a comprehensive tool for exploring PhonePe Pulse data.*
+- Created multiple options to do different activites as below
+- Options like Home,Upload & Save, Preview, Modify and Delete *Home* - Just about the application